humboldt-cs/acarteas-research/wherearewe.md

 https://stackoverflow.com/questions/47205305/fetch-post-returns-only-id-object-in-express-api-server-react-frontend

 we have added code to output.jsx.   this code hasn't been tested, and will need to add the appropriate calls maybe, to the states.

+# 4.24.18

+so lets break this problem down. we discovered the way we are trying to implement our react and express is the hard, non correct way.  we are causing ourselves problems.

+better way to do this is through the tools already created.  so lets build something small and SEE THE WAY ITS SUPPOSED TO WORK.

+everything's on fire.  and we're fine with that.